The Board of Directors has formed an Audit & Risk Committee.

-The committee assists the Board of Directors in overseeing the financial and ESG reporting process (including key accounting estimates and judgements), liquidity and capital structure development, financial and business-related risks, compliance with statutory and other requirements from public authorities, internal controls, IT security in operational and administrative areas as well as cybersecurity.
+The tasks of the committee include overseeing the integrity of the financial and sustainability reporting (including key accounting estimates and judgements), funding, liquidity, and capital structure development, financial and business-related risks, compliance with statutory and other requirements from public authorities, internal controls, nomination of external auditors, IT security in operational and administrative areas and in cybersecurity.

-Moreover, the committee approves the framework governing the work of the company’s external and internal auditors (including limits for non-audit services), evaluates the external auditors’ independence and qualifications, and monitors the company’s whistle-blower scheme.
+Moreover, the committee approves the framework governing the work of Ørsted’s external and internal auditors (including limits for non-audit services), evaluates the external auditors’ independence and qualifications, and monitors Ørsted’s whistleblower scheme.

 Our Internal Audit function reports to the Audit & Risk Committee and is independent of our administrative management structures.
 Internal Audit enhances and protects the organisational value by providing risk-based and objective assurance, advice, and insight.
 The focus for Internal Audit is to audit and advise on our core processes, governance, risk management, control processes, and IT security.

-Eight meetings have been held in the committee in 2022.
+Six meetings have been held in the committee in 2024.

 You can download the terms of reference of the Audit & Risk Committee via the link above.